SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 Mobile and desktop ranking

-Not only since the introduction of Google’s mobile-first index, with which mobile websites were primarily used for indexing for the first time, website operators have to keep a permanent eye on the rankings of mobile and desktop versions.
+Not only since the introduction of Google’s mobile-first index, with which mobile websites were primarily used for indexing for the first time, but website operators also have to keep a permanent eye on the rankings of mobile and desktop versions.

 Until a few years ago, some SEO tools still queried their Google rankings exclusively via desktop search.
-In the meantime, however, most ranking programs have also implemented the query of the mobile rankings in order to be able to gain a differentiated view of the Google rankings depending on the end device.
+In the meantime, however, most ranking programs have also implemented the query of the mobile rankings to be able to gain a differentiated view of the Google rankings depending on the end device.

 Real-time ranking query